michaelmusty/.dotfiles/ISSUES.md

   pushed upstream.
 * The `_text_filenames` completion handler for Bash won't work on files with newlines in their names.
 Can it be made to?
-* Normal usage of write-mkpath.vim raises swap file warnings on Windows for some reason.